gleachkr/mm0-zig/ARCHITECTURE.md

 The mirrored theorem serves one narrow purpose: it lets the frontend instantiate template placeholders, normalize both sides, and then map the result back into the original theorem's binding session.

+Those normalization placeholders live in the mirrored theorem, not in the main theorem.
+So normalized comparison can still introduce temporary placeholder dummies without consuming the main theorem's real dummy supply.

 This is not a kernel feature.
 It is an internal frontend device used only while solving omitted binders.